Application Requirements

 - Two (2) letters of recommendation are required for an application to be considered complete.

-- One letter of recommendation must be from a medical provider (PA, MD, DO, NP).
+- One letter of recommendation must be from a medical provider (MD, DO, PA, NP) or an individual in a healthcare supervisory role who has observed the applicant interacting with patients.

-- Letters cannot be from a family member or friend.
+- Letters may not be from a family member or friend.

 - It is strongly recommended that selected references have known the applicant professionally for at least six (6) months.